wwqgtxx/RedisTools/README.rst

 Import the collections from the top-level ``redistools`` package.

 .. code-block:: python

-    from redismanager import RedisManager as Manager
+    from redistools import RedisManager as Manager
     manager = Manager()

 Then use it as a standard multiprocessing.Manager <https://docs.python.org/3/library/multiprocessing.html#multiprocessing.managers.SyncManager>